 3. Vanguard Award: 1 Award - $1,000

-For schools/districts that have won a Discovery or Vanguard Award for Excellence in Texas School Health in a previous year, applicants will be expected to show expansion, enhancements or growth to their currently operating, winning program.
+For schools/districts that have won a Discovery Award for Excellence in Texas School Health in a previous year with the program for which you are currently applying.
+Applicants will be expected to show expansion, enhancements or growth to their currently operating, winning program.

 The Texas Pediatric Society Foundation Award: